 IMACS was established in 1993, and the first eIMACS online course was offered in 1998. eIMACS is based in Plantation, Florida, and serves students from across the US and around the world, including gifted and talented students, homeschooled students, students without local access to AP® Computer Science, and students who want to study advanced math and computer science at their own pace.
 Numerous professional educators and virtual schools such as the Florida Virtual School license our online math and computer science courses, including our AP® Java curriculum.
 Click here for a listing of partner schools that use our curriculum.

 The eIMACS curriculum is designed to keep talented secondary school and undergraduate students intellectually challenged and engaged.
 Comprehensive online courses include:

 - • Advanced Mathematical Logic

 - • University Computer Science

 - • AP® Computer Science (College Board approved)

 - • Test Prep for AP® Computer Science and for AP® Calculus

 Our mathematics courses focus on logical reasoning, and our computer science courses emphasize computational thinking.
 Other than a student being at least middle or high school age and passing the IMACS Aptitude Test, there are no specific age restrictions or prerequisites for eIMACS courses.

-Each student in our university-level courses and our AP® CS course is assigned a principal eIMACS instructor, who is available for questions through the eIMACS Message Center, by phone, or by email.
+Each student in our university-level courses and our AP® CS course is assigned a principal eIMACS instructor, who is available for questions through the eIMACS Message Center or by email.
 All assignments and tests are completed online.
 Scores are shown in a student's online gradebook so that parents may monitor progress.

 Tuition or registration fees for individual students enrolling in our online courses are listed in the table below.
 Professional educators interested in licensing our curriculum for their classrooms should contact eIMACS at email@example.com for current pricing.